 Perioperative Nurses Week Honors These Dedicated RNs

-Perioperative Nurses Week takes place annually from November 11 through November 18, hosted by the Association of perioperative Registered Nurses (AORn).
-It represents over 160,000 perioperative nurses across the United States and calls those hard-working RNs, those who work with them and those whose lives have been changed by them, to celebrate this special week by spreading the word about what they do.
+Perioperative Nurses Week, hosted by the Association of perioperative Registered Nurses (AORN), takes place annually from November 11 through November 18.
+It represents over 160,000 operating room nurses across the United States and calls those hard-working RNs, those who work with them and those whose lives have been changed by them, to celebrate this special week by spreading the word about what they do.

 Facilities should reward the outstanding efforts of their perioperative nurses by recognizing their dedication, boosting morale, and inspiring continued excellence both individually and as a team.
 Those who work in this field may help to inspire others to join them in this career and help everyone throughout the community understand just how important their role is in patient care.